San Enrique, Iloilo: The Early San Enriquenhons

 The earliest inhabitants of San Enrique may be traced back to the tribes of the great Datus who had moved up the river Jalaud and settled on a promontory they called “Bontoc” near the eastern banks where they tilled land and practiced farming and animal husbandry for a self-sustaining economy.
 Following their customs and united by the bonds of kinship they built a community.

-Out of that flourishing settlement later rose great men like Manuel Paez, Modesto Palabrica, and Apolinario Palabrica, who had earlier become Capitanes of the mother town of Passi, Iloilo.
+Out of that flourishing settlement later rose great men like Manuel Paez, Modesto Palabrica and Apolinario Palabrica, who had earlier become Capitanes of the mother town of Passi.
 The names of Santiago Pama, Augusto Palencia, Gregorio Aguilar, Bartolo Garrido, Cipriano Gonzales, Vicente Quinzon, and others surnamed Palabrica and Paez, had been elected to the position of Capitanes or Tenientes.
 Other men Simon Padios and Florencio Villalobos emerged as leaders and followed the footstep of their forebears in the long journey to progress.